 John Anderson has over 35 years of experience in the development of electrical and electronic circuits and systems for both commercial and research use.
-He is currently the senior electronics engineer in the Low Energy Technical Support group of Argonne National Laboratory’s Physics Division with a concurrent posting as Interim Group Leader of the Electronics Group of Argonne’s High Energy Physics Division.
-Anderson is the Level 3 manager for the Timing and Trigger systems of GRETA, the Gamma-Ray Energy Tracking Array.
-Anderson has been with Argonne since 2006; prior to this he was the Associate Department Head for the Electrical Engineering Department at Fermilab and Project Electrical Engineer for the D-Zero experiment.
+He is currently the senior electronics engineer in the Low Energy Technical Support group of Argonne National Laboratory’s Physics Division.
+Mr. Anderson is the Level 3 manager for the Timing and Trigger systems of GRETA, the Gamma-Ray Energy Tracking Array.
+He has been with Argonne since 2006; prior to this he was the Associate Department Head for the Electrical Engineering Department at Fermilab and Project Electrical Engineer for the D-Zero experiment.

 John has developed analog and digital electronics for experiments in nuclear, high-energy and astrophysics, focusing upon data acquisition and triggering systems, since the 1980s.
 His skill set includes FPGAs, board-level design, embedded processors, complex printed circuit board layout, triggering systems, grounding and shielding, fiber optic communication and analog-to-digital conversion.
 He has previously served on the NIM committee and with the VME International Trade Association, and is currently a member of the FRIB Data Acquisition Working Group.
 Previous projects include work for experiments & collaborations including LHC-ATLAS, GRETINA, Gammasphere and VERITAS.